mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 )
 ```

 This step may take several minutes to finish.

+You can check and monitor the deployment of your ADK agent on the [Agent Engine UI](https://console.cloud.google.com/vertex-ai/agents/agent-engines) on Google Cloud.

 Each deployed agent has a unique identifier.
 You can run the following command to get the resource_name identifier for your deployed agent:

 ```python
 remote_app.resource_name